TULiberalArts/Spanish/pages/resources.md

 **Note:** You may also contact the Russell Conwell Learning Center, Suite 202, 1700 N. Broad St., Phila, PA 19122 at [(215) 204-1252](tel:2152041252).
 They may have undergraduate students that will tutor for free.

 ### Academic Support Services for Spanish and Portuguese
 The Student Success Center provides support for Spanish language learners.
-For more information, visit their website at [www.temple.edu/wc](https://www.temple.edu/class/).
+For more information, visit the [Student Success Center website](https://studentsuccess.temple.edu).

 **Conversation Partners**<br>
 Meet one-on-one with a fluent speaker of Spanish to practice speaking and listening; to improve reading-comprehension in Spanish texts; to build vocabulary; develop grammar skills; and to prepare for oral exams and presentations.